 Electrical Technology Students interested in becoming an Embedded tutor:

 To become an embedded tutor, you must meet the following criteria.
 Successfully completed, Elect 204, and Elect 209.
 In addition, successfully completed or enrolled in Elect 212.
 If you have met the above requirements, contact Suzanne Engelhardt at email@example.com for more information.

 CTE Faculty interested in acquiring an Embedded Tutor:

 The Learning and Academic Resources Department is currently seeking courses wishing to incorporate additional assistance for their students.
 Additional funding has been provided for CTE courses.
 Interested in having an embedded tutor in your class?
 If you have a student, you would like to recommend for embedded tutoring?
 Contact Sean Dominguez at firstname.lastname@example.org.

-We are now accepting Federal Work Study Student Position Requests for the 2019/2020 academic year.
-If you are on financial aid and are interested in applying for Federal Work Study Student position in Electrical Technology program, please contact your professor, Department Head or Financial Aid Counselor.
+We are now accepting Federal Work-Study Student Position Requests for the 2019/2020 academic year.
+If you are on financial aid and are interested in applying for Federal Work-Study Student position in the Electrical Technology program, please contact your professor, Department Head or Financial Aid Counselor.
 If you need help applying for financial aid, please visit LBCC Financial Aid Office for more information.